vedidev/android-profile/README.md

 ### Google Plus

-1. Add the following jars from the [build](https://github.com/soomla/android-profile/tree/master/build) folder: `AndroidProfileGoogle.jar`
+1. From the downloaded zip, Add the following jars to your project.
+ `AndroidProfileGoogle.jar`

 1. Follow [Step 1: Enable the Google+ API](https://developers.google.com/+/mobile/android/getting-started#step_1_enable_the_google_api) and create a google+ app for Android.